Credits and Acknowledgements

-Susan Brown, Professor of English at the University of Guelph, oversaw work on writing from about 1820 to about 1890.
+Susan Brown, Professor of English at the University of Guelph and Director of CWRC (the Canadian Writing Research Collaboratory), oversaw work on writing from about 1820 to about 1890.
 She supervises the work of research assistants at the University of Guelph.
 In the project's second phase, she took the lead role in integrating the literary and the computing sides in development of the Orlando delivery system and design of the interface.
 She is now Project Director.

 Patricia Clements, Founding Director and Co-Investigator at the University of Alberta, oversaw work on writing from about 1880 to the present.
 She initiated the Orlando project, brought the team together, and served as Project Director from the beginning until 2008.
 She was Principal Investigator in the Social Sciences and Humanities Research Council of Canada grant which made the Orlando experiment possible, later team leader in the Canada Foundation for Innovation grant which sustained it.

 Isobel Grundy, former Henry Marshall Tory Professor at the University of Alberta, oversaw work on writing from the beginnings to about 1830.
-She is also the project's chief editor of materials from across the whole history.
+She is also the project's Literary Research Director, overseeing materials from across the whole history.
 She has the major role in mentoring and overseeing the work of Research Assistants and Post Doctoral Fellows at the University of Alberta.

 Co-Investigators: Terry Butler, Rebecca Cameron, Renée Elio, Susan Hockey, Allen Renear, Stan Ruecker, Jo-Ann Wallace